 The rhythms of nature at the beach for Jane.

 By the majestic sea at Porthcurno beach, on a rising tide.

-Bright sunshine greeted me for this return to the iconic Porthcurno beach, in West Cornwall.
+It was bright sunshine all the way for this return to the iconic Porthcurno beach in West Cornwall.
 As the tide fell away, you could still find seaweed goodwill messages, to be read from the Minack theatre above by this year’s visiting actors.
-Lots of people were on the beach and a harmonious atmosphere pervaded the little groups I talked to.
-The enhancing benefit that this magical place gave to everyone who was there was almost palpable.
-This is a great beach, highly recommended.
+Many people were on the beach and a harmonious atmosphere pervaded the little groups.
+The enhancing benefit of this magical place was almost palpable.

-Ellie and Abigail, from the University of London’s Central School of Speech and Drama, enjoy the beach.
+Ellie and Abigail, from the University of London’s Central School of Speech and Drama, enjoying the beach.

 Eamon and Tommy, from the Peter Pan production team, working at the Minack Theatre.

 Honeymooners Trish and Geoff, on the steps above Porthcurno beach.

 This is one of the most beautiful, natural beaches in Cornwall.
 It feels pristine and untouched.
 This re-visit at low tide gave access to the two beaches round to the east, where I was also able to film.